 After all the business was accomplished I walked back to the dinghy and went to Thetis.
 It was past 2 PM and I was very hungry.
 I put up the tent, removed the bimini, and ate my lunch.

 When the time in D.C. was 8 AM I tried several time to call Alice.
 There was no answer.
-I called our cleaning lady Evelyn since Monday is one of the days that she cleans our home.
+I called our cleaning lady Evelyn, since Monday is one of the days that she cleans our home.
 She promised to go to the house as soon as possible.
 Sone afterwards she called back and told me that Alice was at our next door neighbors, the Scots, and told me their number.
 I called right away and did speak with Alice.
 I asked her to call our daughter Corinna who had been trying to reach her.
 Soon after that Cynthia called me.
 She told me that Alice had a car accident.
 She hit a wall or boulder.
-Soon after that I had an e-mails from our tow of our neighbors Suzan Scott and Jill Brett.
+Soon after that I had e-mails from our neighbors Suzan Scott and Jill Brett.
 Yes, Alice not only had an accident but was found by another neighbor aimlessly walking in a daze a few blocks away from our house.
 Both Corinna and I exchanged frantic e-mails.
-Since I not will be going back home until next Tuesday Corinna decided to fly to Washington, D.C. and be with her mother.
+Since I will not be going back home until next Tuesday Corinna decided to fly to Washington, D.C. and be with her mother.
 She booked a series of flights that will get her in D.C. at 5 PM tomorrow, and home by 6.

 Since there was nothing more that I could do and it was rather rocky at the buoy, I cast off at 1720 and motored slowly, towing the dinghy with its outboard to nearby Archangelos [37° 11.8' N 026° 46.4' E] where I arrived at 1750.
 All together I had travelled today 16.7 M.